Martha Cooper: The Icon Of Street Art Photography

 Photography is an important art form that shapes the senses of our world in a myriad of ways.
 Over the years, the work of numerous photojournalists has taught us many things about history and human nature that we might not have otherwise known—capturing extraordinary events and transforming them into hard-hitting images for the world to see.

 Legendary photographer Martha Cooper is an expert at capturing the essence of a moment, place or culture.
 Born in Baltimore in 1942, her passion for photography began at a young age taking her first photo aged three.
 By 1977, she had become the New York Post’s first female staff photographer catching the stark change in New York in the 1980s as times were tough, dangerous, derelict and dazzling.
 Her remarkable work has inspired generations of photographers and enthusiasts alike, showcasing the power of visual storytelling.
-Today, Martha Cooper’s influence continues to resonate, opening up new horizons and job opportunities for freelance photographers.
+Today, Cooper’s influence continues to resonate, opening up new horizons and job opportunities for freelance photographers.

 Martha Cooper artist picture